-The developer shall file the final partition or subdivision plat and attached documents for recording with the Coos County auditor and the City of Coos Bay within sixty (60) days.
+The developer shall file the final partition or subdivision plat and attached documents for recording with the Coos County Assessor and a copy of the recorded document to the City of Coos Bay within sixty (60) days.
 No person or body may change a final plat in any respect except through the appropriate post-decision approval process or plat amendment process and as approved by the Director.